dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/PROCEDURE_LAST_OPERATION_FIX_SUMMARY.md

 - No more "ghost data" from previous successful operations

 ### 3. Better Debugging
-- SpyWindow preview column shows actual operation status
+- AutomationWindow preview column shows actual operation status
 - Users can see which operation failed in the sequence
 - Clear distinction between "empty content" vs. "extraction failed"